sanjidsalam/oak-sre-interview-task/README.md

 # Interview task

+**Please clone this repo to your own GitHub account, or if you don't have one, just check it out locally, but in that case please don't push the results**

 A technical exercise for SRE interviews, exploring coding approach and API interactions.

 You can use JavaScript, Python, or shell to complete this task.
 All the tasks require you have [Git](https://git-scm.com/downloads) installed on your machine.